Abdullah-Aziz2599/465final/README.md

 # 465final
-collaborators: Marko Ramos, Zane Choudhry, and Abdullah Aziz Web application to allow people to join teams and compete against one another.
+collaborators: Marko Ramos, Big Papi, Zane Choudhry, and Abdullah Aziz Web application to allow people to join teams and compete against one another.